Invstr Basics: What is Investing & Why Should We Do It?

 why should we do it ourselves?

 It’s a totally reasonable question to ask.
 Many people who are new to the concept of investing are content to put their cash into funds.
 A fund manager calls the shots, and ultimately decides how the capital you invest is distributed across different asset classes, parts of the world, etc.

 While it would be wrong to say this is the incorrect approach (and many funds are wildly successful), there are drawbacks.
-We believe one issue is that in many cases, people invest into funds based on a recommendation from someone else, and don’t take the time to understand how investing actually works for themselves.
+We believe one issue is that in many cases, people invest into funds based on a recommendation from someone else (a friend or relative), and don’t take the time to understand how investing actually works for themselves.